M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 11 Revision 23 active-X
+Version 11 Revision 24 active-X
-Some bugs fixed.
+Bugs removed:
+1- now conv2 in info run as expected
+2- change library for timeGetTime, now use the GetTickCount I found problems in Windows 10 (return of negative number unexpected).
+This problem cause an unhandled overflow.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com